-The South Winneshiek Warriors participate in the Upper Iowa Conference made up of the following schools: Central, Clayton Ridge, Eastern Allamakee, Edgewood-Colesburg, MFL Mar Mac, North Fayette Valley, Postville, Starmont, Turkey Valley, West Central, and South Winneshiek.
-This is a very competitive conference and, depending on the sport, has three different classes within it for state competition.
+The South Winneshiek Warriors participate in the Upper Iowa Conference made up of the following schools: Central, Clayton Ridge, Eastern Allamakee, MFL Mar Mac, North Fayette Valley, Postville, Starmont, Turkey Valley, and West Central, This is a very competitive conference and, depending on the sport, has three different classes within it for state competition.
 It is very rare that a conference school is not involved and competing in the state championship tournament or event.
-SWAB (South Winneshiek Athletic Boosters) supports all athletics at SW.
+The South Winneshiek Athletic Boosters (SWAB) support all athletics at SW.

 Our Fine Arts programs have earned many division one ratings in state competitions, and we have representatives at All State which is the most elite for various activities.
 The SW Musical and play are well attended each year and play to a full audience.
 FAB (Fine Arts Booster) supports all of the fine arts programs at SW.

 South Winn’s Vision Statement says it all: The Vision of South Winneshiek Community School District, with shared responsibility of school, home, and community, is to provide the best teaching and learning environment while developing skills needed to foster life-long learners.

 It is my hope that you will enjoy the high school side of the website. it will be enjoyable and provide information to help you recognize what South Winn has to offer.